 Pump Up Protein With Affordable Eggs Eggs, which can be as low as $1 a dozen, are a great source of protein.
 If you have high cholesterol, toss the yolks and just eat the egg whites.
 At less than 10 cents a piece, eggs are an affordable option for breakfast, lunch, or dinner.

-Fill Up on High-Fiber, Low-Cost Beans Loaded with fiber and high in protein, beans should be a staple in any household that is struggling financially.
+Fill Up on High-Fiber, Low-Cost Beans Loaded with fiber and high in protein, beans should be a staple in any household that is on a lean budget.
 To be extra economical, choose uncooked black beans, red beans, lima beans, garbanzo beans, white beans, or any other variety rather than canned beans.
 For example, a 1-pound bag of black beans costs less than $2, and gives you 12 servings for less than 16 cents each.

 Stock Up on Canned Tuna Eating fish like tuna is a great source of omega-3 fatty acids, which have been shown to improve heart health, reduce the risk of dementia and Alzheimer's disease, reduce depression, and lower blood pressure.
 You can get a three-pack of tuna for about $2.50, which means for about 83 cents a can.

-Drink to Your Brain Health With Skim Milk and Water Low in fat and high in protein and calcium, skim milk is fortified with vitamins A and D. With prices around $2 a half a gallon, one serving of skim milk will only set you back about 25 cents.
-Water is one of the best things for your brain and body health.
+Drink to Your Brain Health With Water Water is one of the best things for your brain and body health.
 With a $15-$20 water filter that fits on your kitchen faucet, you can drink from the tap and get healthy, filtered water that will keep your brain and body hydrated for optimal performance.
 For a more flavorful beverage, fill up a jug with filtered water, add a few orange slices, and keep it in the refrigerator for easy access.

 The Daniel Plan asked Pastor Tom's wife, Chaundel Holladay for tips for cost-effective tips to eat healthy.